 Rooibos tea is excellent for heart health and helps to keep blood circulation pumping smoothly.
 Containing the chrysoeriol flavonoid that is a bronchodilator, this compound is also an effective agent for lowering high blood pressure and increasing circulation.
 The relaxing effects of rooibos tea help to open up blood vessels while antioxidants work to lower bad cholesterol and prevent plaque buildup.

-A 2015 Korean study found that the aspalathin that is credited with regulating symptoms of diabetes could also prevent dangerous illnesses such as heart disease and heart attacks.
+A 2015 Korean study found that the aspalathin that is credited with regulating symptoms of diabetes could also prevent dangerous illnesses such as cardiovascular disease and heart attacks.
 Aspalathin works to reduce the risk of hypertension through hormone regulation.
-This polyphenol can also help to prevent vascular inflammation that can restrict blood flow to the heart.
+This polyphenol can also help to prevent vascular inflammation that can restrict blood flow to the heart (9).

 Red rooibos tea is generally safe to drink and has demonstrated little to no side effects.
 Existing side effects are restricted to certain populations and typically only occur in large doses.